-Link Energy is well-known for its strong social initiatives, as well as its rewards program and a positively reviewed customer service.
+Link Energy is well-known for its strong social initiatives, as well as a positively reviewed customer service.

 As stated in its website, Link Energy differentiates from the other electricity and natural gas providers due to its large focus on social responsibility, which is partly described by the energy company’s four main values:

 - Stay hungry, stay humble

 Link Energy offers residential consumers both electricity and natural gas plans.
 There is also the possibility of bundling natural gas and electricity in a single plan, which makes it more practical for customers who are looking for both services.